A guide for trade union members and reps on how to support their trans members.

 The trade union movement is built on solidarity among workers in an explicit acknowledgement that we are stronger together.
 This is why it’s important all working people, union members and trade union representatives are trans allies.

 They have taken the time to learn more about trans people and their lives and confront assumptions and stereotypes around trans people.
-Ally’s work to ensure trans people are treated with respect in and outside of the workplace.
+Allies work to ensure trans people are treated with respect in and outside of the workplace.

-What is important to understand is that every non-trans person can be a trans ally and work to ensure trans people are treated with dignity and respect.
+Every non-trans person can be a trans ally and work to ensure trans people are treated with dignity and respect.

 Many people have said they want to be a trans ally and support the trans community but feel they don’t know enough about trans people to speak up.